 Hydrangea arborescens are also called smooth hydrangea, wild hydrangea, or sevenbark.
 While out shopping for plants, you may have noticed it is difficult to find Hydrangea arborescens by name.
 Plants at nurseries more commonly go by “smooth hydrangea”, “wild hydrangea”, or by the cultivar names (shown in the section above).

 Hydrangea arborescens shrubs generally grow about 6′ (2m) tall but can reach up to 10′ (3m) tall.
-The Invincibelle series are generally shorter/smaller.
+The Invincibelle series is generally shorter/smaller.
 Colonies of shrubs form as the stems at the soil surface spread horizontally and grow new buds.
 The flowers grow in large puffball-like flowers, generally white or cream in color.
 Blooming generally starts in late May and continues through July.
-The flowers can be left on the plant to provide off-season interest in the form of dried flower heads.
+The flowers can be left on the plant in the form of dried flower heads to provide off-season interest.

 Hydrangea arborescens are particularly popular because of their rapid growth towards maturity and large blooming flowers within the leaves.
 These plants can reach a mature size of 60 inches in height and width, which makes them a great centerpiece or space filler in a yard.
-These plants are also great for borders in yards because of their natural, but stunning, appearance.
-The flowers typically do not have a strong scent from far away but do have a delightful scent when smelled close up.
+These plants are also great for borders in yards because of their natural but stunning appearance.
+The flowers typically do not have a strong scent from far away but are delightful when smelled close up.

 These hydrangeas bloom during early summer and begin to grow stunning white and cream flowers.
 Bright green leaves will also begin to appear in late spring or early summer.
 As the season goes by, the flowers will begin to droop and fall, and the leaves will turn yellow and eventually fall as well.
 Hydrangea arborescens are perennials, which means they will return bigger and stronger each year.
 This continues until the plant reaches full growth.
 Hydrangea arborescens reach their full height and width (60 inches!) after only 2-3 years if properly cared for.